the-tanstaafl/TansTimberbornModsUnity/Assets/DamDecoration/StaticFiles/ThunderstorePackage/README.md

 ### 1.2.5 - 2022-09-10

-- Add deutsch translation by juf0816
+- Add Deutsch translation by juf0816

 ### 1.2.4 - 2022-09-06